 Learning the meaning of the Norwegian word "Kolonnekjøring"

 There we were, just 12 km from the North Cape and very excited - but the road ahead was closed!
-Yes, there was a lot of snow all the way from Alta (by the way: very nice drive alongside the fjord), but all roads were cleared and we saw at least 5 or 6 snowplows that convinced us we could simply drive all the way to "the end of the world".
+Yes, there was a lot of snow all the way from Alta (by the way: very nice drive alongside the sea), but all roads were cleared and we saw at least 5 or 6 snowplows that convinced us we could simply drive all the way up to "the end of the world".
 And now that.
 Our mood was quickly falling to outside temperature level, which were quite low, in early April.

 The sign right next to the barrier said something about "kolonnekjøring" = driving in a row behind a snowplow, but only twice a day.

 The friendly guy from Statens Vegvesen´s hotline confirmed that we were just an hour late for the last entry and the road would be closed for the rest of the day.
 But at the same time he ensured us at least, that despite the snowy weather the "kolonnekjøring" would go on and we should come back the next day at 11 am.

 Well then - since "the end of the world" had to wait for the next day, we decided to change our program and enjoyed the day on the island.
 Luckily we had booked a hotel in advance, the Honningsvåg Vandrerhjem, kind of hiker hostel.
 So we checked in there and drove directly to the tourist information to get some useful tips how to spend the day and in addition some good restaurant adresses for the evening.

 But this was the long Easter weekend.
 Not having been in Norway for very long, we were not aware that everything would be closed down that time.
 So what we found when getting to the tourist info was a simple, hand written letter to all tourists on the door saying "det er påske og jeg er på skitur, tilbake på tirsdag" = "It is Easter, I'm on skiing holiday, back on Tuesday".
 Great.